Integrating Pivotal Single Sign‑On with Your App

-This topic describes how to integrate SSO with Java and non-Java apps.
+This topic describes how to integrate Pivotal Single Sign‑On with Java and non-Java apps.

-Because SSO service is based on the OAuth protocol, any app that uses SSO must be OAuth-aware.
+Because Single Sign‑On is based on the OAuth protocol, any app that uses Single Sign‑On must be OAuth-aware.

-If you are using Java, see Single Sign-On Service Sample Applications.
-These are sample apps created using Spring Boot for all four app types.
-These apps use the SSO Service Connector, which auto-configures the app for OAuth.
-For more information about the SSO Service Connector, see spring-cloud-sso-connector on GitHub.
+If you are using Java, see the Single Sign‑On Service Sample Applications repository.
+These are sample Spring Boot apps that demonstrate how to use Single Sign‑On Service libraries to configure the app for OAuth.

-After binding the app to an SSO service instance, you must restart the app for the new SSO configuration to take effect.
+After binding the app to a Single Sign‑On service instance, you must restart the app for the new Single Sign‑On configuration to take effect.

-To configure non-Java apps for OAuth, supply the following properties as environment variables to your app after the SSO service bind.
-You can view this information on the Next Steps page of the SSO dashboard.
+To configure non-Java apps for OAuth, supply the following properties as environment variables to your app after you bind the app to a Single Sign‑On service instance.
+You can view this information on the Next Steps page of the SSO Developer Dashboard.